shopinvader/documentation/data/doc_pages/en/cart.md

 #### Example

-Add new item in cart via simple HTML form.
+Add a new item in the cart via a simple HTML form.
-This form add 10 product with ObjectID "123456" in the cart.
+This form adds 10 products with ObjectID "123456" in the cart.

     <form method="post" action="/invader/cart/add_item">
       <input type="hidden" name="invader_success_url" value="/my-cart" />